What is Concuerror?

 Concuerror is a stateless model checking tool for Erlang programs.
 It can be used to systematically test programs for concurrency errors, detect and report errors that only occur on few, specific schedulings or verify their absence.

 How can you get Concuerror?

 How can you use Concuerror?

 You might find one of the Tutorials useful!

-In short, all you need is a test that is terminating (ideally in any scheduling of the processes) and closed (does not require any inputs).
+In short, you need a test that is terminating (ideally in any scheduling of the processes) and closed (does not require any inputs).

-Keep in mind that systematic testing (unlike stress-testing) does not encourage (or require) the use of a ton of processes!
+Systematic testing (unlike stress-testing) does not encourage (or require) the use of too many processes!
 All schedulings of the test will be explored, so “the simpler, the better”!